Rhiannon-10

 Infant Feeding and Postpartum Support Group

-Thursdays (starting January 22nd) between 10:15am-11:45am at the Hands on Children's Museum!
+Weekly on Thursdays between 10:15am-11:45am at the Hands on Children's Museum!

-Come as you are to our FREE infant feeding and postpartum support group designed to help parents feel confident and connected to a community.
+Come as you are to our free infant feeding and postpartum support group designed to help parents feel confident and connected to a community.
 Drop in at any time!

-This group will be hosted for 12 weeks starting January 22nd.
 No registration or HOCM membership required.

 Facilitated by: Nila Williamson RDN, IBCLC and Emily Stephens MA, LMHC